AymenSegni/azure-aks-k8s-tf/README.md

 -----

-You can find the full guide in my [blog](http://aymen-segni.com/index.php/2019/12/24/create-a-kubernetes-cluster-with-azure-aks-using-terraform/)
+You can find the full guide in the [Run IT on Cloud article](http://aymen-segni.com/index.php/2019/12/24/create-a-kubernetes-cluster-with-azure-aks-using-terraform/)